-Since version 0.14 of djangocms-cascade one can prototype the page content and export it as JSON file using ref:clipboard.
+Since version 0.14 of djangocms-cascade, one can prototype the page content and export it as JSON file using The CMS Clipboard.
 Later on, one can reuse that persisted data and create the same content outside of a CMS page.
-This is specially useful, if you must persist the page content in the projects version control system.
+This is specially useful, if you must persist the page content in the project's version control system.

-After filling the placeholder of a CMS page, using the plugins from djangocms-cascade go to the context menu of the placeholder and click Copy all.
+After the placeholder of a CMS page, is filled up with plugins from djangocms-cascade, switch into Structure Mode, go to the context menu of that placeholder and click Copy all.